LispEngineer/symbolics-console-kbdm/README.md

     cycles for NRZ decoder and some more for UART.
 In practice once the delay gets down to 24 it transmits the next byte faster than the total decoder latency.
+* We send random bytes after random delays over and over again, and make sure that the biphase decoded, UART decoded bytes received are the same.

 # Debugging Notes